 Description

-MATERIALS: limestone and gritstone headwalls, wing walls, waterway channel walls, and a culvert, built on timber foundations.
-The upper surface of the north sump headwall is paved in stone setts.
+The Selby Canal Brayton Tunnel is a canal culvert built in 1778, designed by engineer William Jessop for the Aire and Calder Navigation Company.
+It features limestone and gritstone headwalls, wing walls, waterway channel walls, and a culvert, all constructed on timber foundations.
+The upper surface of the north sump headwall is paved with stone setts.

-PLAN: a pair of inverted horse-shoe plan walled sumps lined by headwalls with open backs to either side of a walled waterway channel, linked by a culvert beneath the canal bed.
-The waterway channel walls have a depressed U-plan; the northern wall has straight side lengths with a gently curved central section, and the southern wall is more angular and the central section is also straight.
+The structure has a pair of inverted horse-shoe plan walled sumps, lined by headwalls with open backs on either side of a walled waterway channel, connected by a culvert beneath the canal bed.
+The waterway channel walls have a depressed U-plan; the northern wall has straight sides with a gently curved central section, while the southern wall is more angular with a straight central section.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.